-And finally, if you’re not familiar with Brinn Labs (where this was created) we are the exhibit development group of the Betty Brinn Children’s Museum, and we make safe, durable, fun, educational exhibits for museums and other institutions, mostly aimed at early learners.
+And finally, if you’re not familiar with Brinn Labs (where this was created) we are the exhibit development group of a children’s museum, and we make safe, durable, fun, educational exhibits for museums and other institutions, mostly aimed at early learners.

 Here’s the original concept I shared with the team.
 Things always change during the development process, but this is still pretty close to what we came up with.

 In designing the physical board and pieces, I took inspiration from the block interface used by Scratch.
 In Scratch pieces fit together to help you figure out where things go, and color also help denote function.

 Here’s a mock-up of the board where the pieces will go.
 The board has pockets that the pieces fit into, and in each pocket is a sensor that reads the back of the piece.
 Note that the pieces only fit into the pocket that matches the function.
 You can’t put a direction piece into the color pocket.
 The pieces also cannot fit in backwards or be rotated in the wrong direction.
 Designing this to work took some time, and it’s all there to help you get it right.

 The right side shows the indent for the loop code, as well as the use of parens that many programming languages use.
 Note that the loop pieces are not required, but if you put in the beginning loop statement and not the end loop statement (or vice versa) you’ll get an error.